qooxdoo/qooxdoo/docs/core/understanding_properties.md

 - `isPropertyName()`: Identical to `getPropertyName()`.
 - `togglePropertyName()`: Toggles between true and false.

+All properties also have the method `setPropertyNameAsync`, which is designed for advanced use only, generally when the apply method/event handlers are asynchronous and need to be awaited ([full detail here](./defining_properties.md#setasync-asynchronous-apply-methods-and-asynchronous-event-handlers))

 ## First-class nature of properties
 Properties are first-class members of a class.
 They can be manipulated